klsen/qmk_firmware/keyboards/dz60/keymaps/klsen/readme.md

 I've written a keymap.c to json converter here!
 Whenever you make changes to the keymap, use this and upload it to the QMK Configurator so you can generate pictures of the new keymap.

 New feature: fn+backspace (on upper right) now swaps the positions of the space and backspace keys on the bottom row to accommodate right-handed people.
+New feature: mouse layer where capslock usually sits on toggle.
+Mouse movement on WASD, clicking on QER, scrolling by holding the center modifier button and using WASD.

 **Base** layer:
  - the standard QWERTY keys